twilio/twilio-cli/README.md

 Many `list` commands will allow you to specify a `--properties` option to specify which columns you'd like to display.
 For example, to display only the Phone Number and SMS Url columns, you would pass `--properties "phoneNumber, smsUrl"`.

 Note that the default list of properties varies by command and is subject to change with each release.
+Use the `--properties` option to explicitly control which columns to output.

-Also note that currently, the column names must match the JSON property names in the Twilio API.
+Also note that the column names must match the JSON property names in the Twilio API.

 #### JSON output format